The Troubles: Mid-1970s

 The Irish National Liberation Army began operations in the mid-1970s.

-In February 1974, an IRA time bomb killed 12 people on a coach on the M62 in the West Riding of Yorkshire.
+In February 1974, an IRA time bomb killed 12 people on a coach on the M62 in the West Yorkshire.
 Merlyn Rees, the Secretary of State for Northern Ireland, lifted the proscription against the UVF in April 1974.
 In December, a month after the Birmingham pub bombings killed 21 people, the IRA declared a ceasefire; this would theoretically last throughout most of the following year.
 The ceasefire notwithstanding, sectarian killings escalated in 1975, along with internal feuding between rival paramilitary groups.
 This made 1975 one of the "bloodiest years of the conflict".

-On 7 August 1974, a 24 year old man from Limehill near Pomeroy, County Tyrone was shot in the back and killed by a member of the British Army (First Battalion, Royal Regiment of Wales).
+On 7 August 1974, a 24-year-old man from Limehill near Pomeroy, County Tyrone was shot in the back and killed by a member of the British Army (First Battalion, Royal Regiment of Wales).
 At the first inquest the soldier was cleared of all charges but in 2020 another inquest was ordered by the Attorney General.
 The inquest was the first in a series of coroners' inquiries into deaths associated with the Troubles.
-The Coroner ruled that the killing of Paddy McElhone was unjustified with a judge stating "an innocent man shot in cold blood without warning when he was no threat to anyone."
+The coroner ruled that the killing of Paddy McElhone was unjustified with a judge stating "an innocent man shot in cold blood without warning when he was no threat to anyone".
 The McElhone family issued a statement reading in part: "Our family always knew that Paddy was an innocent young man, taken from his home and shot by a British soldier for no reason".
 The statement also said that his parents "went to their graves broken-hearted knowing that their innocent son had been killed, without justification, explanation or apology".

 On 5 April 1975, Irish republican paramilitary members killed a UDA volunteer and four Protestant civilians in a gun and bomb attack at the Mountainview Tavern on the Shankill Road, Belfast.
 The attack was claimed by the Republican Action Force believed to be a covername used by Provisional IRA (IRA) volunteers.